Vartikasinha-mwb/integration-with-mautic-for-wp/README.txt

-== WHAT’S INCLUDED IN OUR FREE INTEGRATION WITH MAUTIC FOR WORDPRESS PLUGIN: ==
+== WHAT’S INCLUDED IN OUR FREE INTEGRATION WITH MAUTIC FOR WP PLUGIN: ==